 There are other factors at play before you’re really done setting your prices.
 At times, these factors can make the process of calculating and pricing your products a bit more tedious and nuanced.
 But they’re important to consider regardless.

 Whatever it is you’re selling, your products will tug your brand into a specific arena or market in the e-commerce industry.
 The wrong prices can be detrimental to your business.
 So, when you’re working to research the market:

 1. Know your customers

 Price is of course a priority for consumers.
 A less-than-decent pricing strategy could be a deal breaker for your customers.
 So know what your target audience wants.
 Prices are your product’s first impression in number form.
 Too low and they’ll brand your products low quality.

 2. Scan the competition

 It’s a very high possibility that you’re not the first person to sell whatever it is you’re selling.
 You’ll be having competitors before you even go live.
 But they can be a source of info on the proper pricing for your products.
-If the best you can do is price your products roughly around theirs, hence not being all that effectively competitive price wise, then try adding more value in your service and experience.
+If the best you can do is price your products roughly around theirs, hence not being all that effectively competitive price-wise, then try adding more value to your service and experience.

 Monitor your pricing